Search

 Presiding Member

 I have been fortunate to have developed a significant amount of governance experience having served as Board Chair at both Takapuna Normal Intermediate School and Northcote Primary School over the last few years.
-I am really proud of the achievements the team I worked with made in the terms that we served for both schools.
-I have also held Board positions at Dress for Success Auckland and HP New Zealand.
+I am proud of the achievements the team I worked with made in the terms that we served for both schools.
+I have also held Board positions at Dress for Success Auckland and HP New Zealand and will soon join the Sir John Kirwan Foundation Board as a Trustee.

 In my position, I can offer the school my experience from the commercial sector, as well as my knowledge and experience of governance, and my personal passion to help steer the school into the future.
 I am passionate about community engagement, staff and student welfare and creating an excellent learning environment for all students.